Frequently Asked Questions

 The GLA - led public awareness campaign is coordinated with the Electoral Commission and delivered by Shout Out UK (SOUK).
 Building on the annual London Voter Registration Week model, the GLA and SOUK have co-designed information and education materials with under-represented communities who will be disproportionately impacted by these changes.
 Materials and activity will be shared and take place online and offline with the support of a broad, pan-London coalition of partners.

-In parallel, and to complement this activity, successful bidders to the GLA Voter ID awareness grants programme will deliver activity in trusted community settings.
+In parallel, and to complement this activity, successful bidders to the GLA Democratic Participation grants programme will deliver activity in trusted community settings.
 You can find more information on the GLA Democracy Hub at https://registertovote.london/

 It's an annual non-party political, impartial, non-election specific project run by the Greater London Authority, in partnership with a delivery partner, the London Voter Registration Strategic Partnership and a broad coalition of support, to inform and encourage Londoners – especially under-registered and under-represented Londoners – to register to vote.